 The Gores Pavilion is an architectural jewel.
 It has an enormous hinged glass façade and dramatic cantilevers.
 The façade columns draw their inspiration from Mies van de Rohe’s Barcelona pavilion.
 The horizontal redwood boarding provides a heavy shadow pattern prevalent in Frank Lloyd Wright’s Usonian houses, and a Prairie-style fireplace runs floor to ceiling.
 The galley kitchen looks out over what are now the walking trails of Irwin Park.
 The furniture was designed by legendary designer Jens Risom.

-In 2005, the Irwin heirs sold the estate to the Town of New Canaan.
-The pool was filled in and the Town planned to demolish the structure.
-A small group of New Canaan residents formed the Friends of the Gores Pavilion and saved the building.
-It was listed on the CT Register of Historic Places in 2006.
+When the Irwin heirs sold the Irwin estate to the Town of New Canaan, the pool was filled in and the Town planned to demolish the structure.
+A small group of New Canaan residents formed the Friends of the Gores Pavilion.
+The CT Register of Historic Places listed it in 2006.

 Although owned by the Town of New Canaan, it is operated as a Museum under a use agreement with the NCM&HS.